Jean Rey (politician): Early life

 Born in Liège into a Protestant family, Jean Rey studied law at the University of Liège, where he obtained a PhD in 1926.
 He began his career as a barrister at the Court of Appeal in Liège.
 His commitment to the Walloon Movement drew him into politics.
 He joined the Liberal Party and was elected city councillor of Liège in 1935.
 In 1939, he won a seat in the Belgian Chamber of Representatives.

 In the wake of World War II, he was one of the most vocal opponents of the "policy of independence" (neutrality) supported by successive Belgian governments and King Leopold III.
 He was mobilised as a reserve officer in 1940 and served during the Battle of Belgium.
-He was captured by the Germans and spent the rest of the conflict as a prisoner of war, being interned in Oflag XD near Fischbeck, where he was member of the clandestine Masonic Lodge L'Obstinée.
+He was captured by the Germans and spent the rest of the conflict as a prisoner of war, being interned in Oflag XD near Fischbeck, where he was a member of the clandestine Masonic Lodge L'Obstinée.

 Career after World War II

-After the war, he became an advocate of the federalisation of Belgium.
+After the war, he advocated for the federalisation of Belgium.
 As early as 1947 he promoted, together with five other members of Parliament (among whom Julien Lahaut), a bill on the organisation of a federal state.
 If passed, the new Constitution would have transformed Belgium into a Confederation consisting of two States, Flanders and Wallonia, and the federal region of Brussels.
 However, a majority in the Belgian Parliament refused to take the proposal into consideration.

 Rey was Minister of Reconstruction from 1949 until 1950, and Minister of Economy from 1954 until 1958.
 As such, he was involved both in the early development of the European Coal and Steel Community and in the negotiations that led to the creation of the European Economic Community (EEC) and the European Atomic Energy Community (EAEC).

 Member of the commission (Hallstein Commission) of the CEE from 1958 until 1967, responsible for external relations, he played an important role in the negotiations of the Kennedy Round (1964–1967).

 In 1967, he succeeded Walter Hallstein as President of the European Commission (he was the first President of the Commission of the merged CSCE, CEE and EAEC).
 Still a convinced federalist, he undertook to reinforce the Community institutions.
 He won increased powers for the European Parliament and advocated its election by universal suffrage.
 During his presidency, he oversaw the completion of the customs union (1968).